In this post, we are going to discuss briefly how you can write good automated test cases by using 10 Golden Rules?

 Rule #9: “Monitor test results”

 Project Level: You should know how many successful/failed test cases have been executed for a particular project.
 This will help you handle all the issues that may arise.
-Team Level: Monitor test execution at the team level to make sure that no one is skipping an important test case.
+Team Level: Monitor test execution at the team level to ensure no one is skipping an important test case.
 Individual Level: To streamline your team and improve reporting, you must monitor an individual’s performance on a day-to-day basis.

 This will enable you to measure the effectiveness of an individual on different projects.